tywalch/electrodb/README.md

 As of writing this, this functionality is still a work in progress, and enforcement of some of ElectroDB's query constraints have still not been written into the type checks.
 Most notably are the following constraints not yet enforced by the type checker, but are enforced at query runtime:

-- Put/Create/Update/Patch operations that partially impact index facets are not statically typed.
-When performing a `put` or `update` type operation that impacts a facet of a secondary index, ElectroDB performs a check at runtime to ensure all facets of that key are included.
-This is detailed more in the section [Facet and Index Considerations](#facet-and-index-considerations).
+- Put/Create/Update/Patch operations that partially impact index composite attributes are not statically typed.
+When performing a `put` or `update` type operation that impacts a composite attribute of a secondary index, ElectroDB performs a check at runtime to ensure all composite attributes of that key are included.
+This is detailed more in the section [Composite Attribute and Index Considerations](#composite attribute-and-index-considerations).
-- Sort Key Facet order is not strongly typed.
-Sort Key Facets must be provided in the order they are defined on the model to build the key appropriately.
+- Sort Key Composite Attribute order is not strongly typed.
+Sort Key Composite Attributes must be provided in the order they are defined on the model to build the key appropriately.
 This will not cause an error at query runtime, be sure your partial Sort Keys are provided in accordance with your model to fully leverage Sort Key queries.
-For more information about facet ordering see the section on [Facets](#facets).
+For more information about composite attribute ordering see the section on [Composite Attributes](#composite attributes).
 - Use of the `params` method does not yet return strict types.
 - Use of the `raw` or `includeKeys` query options do not yet impact the returned types.